 The unique features of our polyhybrid coating includes:

 - Bonding Power – Our polyhybrid is designed to penetrate into the concrete and bond to the concrete at a molecular level.
 Polyurea/Polyaspartic dries rapidly and is not allowed the time required to bond to the concrete creating future issues with hot tire, lifting, peeling and cracking.

 - Flexibility – Our polyhybrid is designed to be extremely flexible allowing it to expand and contract along with our changing concrete conditions in our region.
 Polyurea/Polyaspartic dries hard and becomes stiff not allowing it to move with the concrete forcing the flooring to eventually crack and peel.

 - Strength & Durability – Our polyhybrid is designed to be extremely durable and able to withstand harsh use.
 Because Polyurea and Polyaspartic are fast-drying products, it tends to become very brittle and can chip and peel easily.

 - Clear Coat System – It is both chemically resistant and UV protected.
 In addition, it is as flexible as epoxy and as durable as polyurethane without turning yellow over time.
 Our clear coat is the perfect topcoat for any garage floor.

 Is your product epoxy?

-Our product is a three-component polymer and has the flexibility that is associated with epoxy floors.
-Unlike epoxy coatings, which cure on the surface, our coating bonds into the concrete at a molecular level.
-Because our coating bonds at a molecular level, it will not lift and peel like traditional epoxy coatings.
-Our coating has the flexibility of epoxy but the durability to last and withstand the wear and tear that a traditional garage floor will experience.
+Our product is a multi-layer polymer system and has both the adhesion and flexibility needed for floors in the Midwest.
+Unlike Polyurea coatings, which cure quickly on the surface, our coating penetrates and bonds into the concrete at a molecular level.
+Because our coating bonds at a molecular level, it will not lift and peel like some other coatings.
+Our coating has both flexibility and durability to last and withstand the wear and tear that a traditional garage floor will experience.

 Can I get help financing my project?